isc-projects/bind9/doc/arm/reference.rst

    When using :option:`rndc reload` without specifying a zone name, redirect zones are reloaded along with other zones.

-.. namedconf:statement:: type delegation-only
-   :tags: deprecated
-   :short: Enforces the delegation-only status of infrastructure zones (COM, NET, ORG, etc.).

-   This zone type is used to enforce the delegation-only status of infrastructure zones (e.g., COM, NET, ORG).
-Any answer that is received without an explicit or implicit delegation in the authority section is treated as NXDOMAIN.
-This does not apply to the zone apex, and should not be applied to leaf zones.

-   :any:`delegation-only` has no effect on answers received from forwarders.

-   See caveats in :any:`root-delegation-only`.

-   This zone type is deprecated, and will be rendered non-operational in a future release.

 .. namedconf:statement:: in-view
    :tags: view, zone
    :short: Specifies the view in which a given zone is defined.